 Days 1-3: Virginia’s Blue Ridge Parkway (MP 0-217)

-The trip begins at Milepost 0 in Afton, Virginia, where the Blue Ridge Parkway connects seamlessly with the southern terminus of Shenandoah National Park’s Skyline Drive.
-While often confused, the two are distinct: Skyline Drive is a 105-mile road contained entirely within the national park and requires an entrance fee, whereas the 469-mile Blue Ridge Parkway is a separate National Park Service unit with no entrance fee.
+The trip begins at Milepost 0 in Afton, Virginia.
+Here, the Blue Ridge Parkway connects seamlessly with the southern terminus of Shenandoah National Park’s Skyline Drive.
+While often confused, the two are distinct.
+Skyline Drive is a 105-mile road contained entirely within the national park and requires an entrance fee.

-Key stops along this northern section include the rewarding short hike to Humpback Rocks (MP 5.8) for panoramic views and the historic Peaks of Otter area (MP 86), offering lodging, a restaurant, and hiking trails.
+The historic Peaks of Otter area (MP 86) offers lodging, a restaurant, and hiking trails.
 A visit to Mabry Mill (MP 176) provides picturesque glimpses into historic Appalachian life.
-The Parkway feels like a “scenic back road near small communities,” requiring drivers to venture off the main route for gas and most amenities.
-This detour is integral to its charm and leisurely pace.
+The Parkway feels like a “scenic back road near small communities.”
+This requires drivers to venture off the main route for gas and most amenities, a detour integral to the charm of this southeast road trip.

 Days 4-6: North Carolina’s High Country and Asheville (MP 217-382)

 Crossing into North Carolina, the elevation rises and the views become more dramatic.
-Must-see stops include the powerful, multi-tiered Linville Falls (MP 316) and the nearby Linville Gorge, known as the “Grand Canyon of the East.”
-Grandfather Mountain offers thrilling views from its Mile High Swinging Bridge.
-This section also features the Linn Cove Viaduct (MP 304.4), an engineering marvel that gracefully snakes around the mountainside.
+Must-see stops on this leg of your southeast road trip include the powerful, multi-tiered Linville Falls (MP 316).
+Nearby lies Linville Gorge, known as the “Grand Canyon of the East.”

-Vibrant Asheville serves as the cultural heart of the North Carolina mountains.
-Its walkable downtown is a hub for art galleries, independent shops, and nationally recognized craft brewery and culinary scenes.
-While Asheville is the most popular base for exploration, many seasoned travelers argue that the college town of Boone offers a more authentic mountain experience with closer proximity to attractions like Grandfather Mountain.
-A recommended approach is staying in Asheville for vibrant food and nightlife but dedicating a full day to exploring the Boone area and its surrounding natural wonders.
+Its walkable downtown is a hub for art galleries, independent shops, and nationally recognized craft brewery scenes.
+While Asheville is the most popular base, many seasoned travelers argue that the college town of Boone offers a more authentic mountain experience.
+A recommended approach for your southeast road trip is staying in Asheville for vibrant food but dedicating a full day to exploring Boone.

 Days 7-9: Great Smoky Mountains National Park

-The Blue Ridge Parkway concludes at the entrance to Great Smoky Mountains National Park, the most visited national park in the United States, renowned for the iconic blue-tinged mist hanging over its ancient peaks.
-Essential experiences include driving the 11-mile Cades Cove Loop Road, featuring well-preserved historic buildings and excellent wildlife viewing opportunities, and the winding Roaring Fork Motor Nature Trail.
-For the park’s most expansive views, the drive to Clingmans Dome, Tennessee’s highest point, is a must-do.
+The Blue Ridge Parkway concludes at the entrance to Great Smoky Mountains National Park.
+This is the most visited of all east coast national parks and a highlight of any southeast road trip.
+Essential experiences include driving the 11-mile Cades Cove Loop Road and the winding Roaring Fork Motor Nature Trail.

-A crucial piece of advice echoed in numerous firsthand accounts is to avoid getting bogged down in the hyper-commercialized gateway towns of Gatlinburg and Pigeon Forge.
-One traveler bluntly described Gatlinburg as “horrendous,” a sentiment shared by many who find these tourist traps detract from the natural mountain beauty.
-For more peaceful and authentic bases, consider staying in towns like Bryson City, North Carolina, or Townsend, Tennessee, known as “The Peaceful Side of the Smokies.”
+One traveler described Gatlinburg as “horrendous,” a sentiment shared by many who find these tourist traps detract from the natural beauty.
+For a more peaceful southeast road trip, consider staying in towns like Bryson City, North Carolina, or Townsend, Tennessee.

 2. The Historic Coastal Charmer (Charleston, Savannah and St. Augustine)